timongty/tezcrowd/readme.md

 For this MVP, my focus is to first establish a proof-of-concept for decentralised crowdfunding on the Tezos blockchain and establish an outline of the TezCrowd DAO.

-This will help solidify the foundations of the project and serve to attract members to be part of the TezCrowd Dao.
+This will help solidify the foundations of the project and serve to attract members to be part of the DAO.

 Thereafter, the focus will shift to onboard potential crowdfunding projects in the Tezos ecosystem and further develop the platform to phase 2 and beyond.